-3rd-year student, Bachelor of Computer and Information Sciences in Data Science
+Master of Analytics student Bachelor of Computer and Information Sciences in Data Science

 Bachelor of Computer and Information Sciences Digital Services

 Technology is vital in our day-to-day lives but the digital technology we rely on needs to be secure, well-designed and fit for purpose.
 With the Digital Services major you learn to analyse, design, procure and implement information technology solutions.